petersuhm/adventure/README.md

 ## Dependency Injection Container

-The `WordPressPlugin` class in Adventure is based on top of the [Container](http://container.thephpleague.com/) package from the [PHP League](http://thephpleague.com/).
+The `WordPressPlugin` class in Adventure is built on top of the [Container](http://container.thephpleague.com/) package from the [PHP League](http://thephpleague.com/).
 This gives us everything we need: automatic dependency resolving, factory closures and